jembi/openhim-core-js/docs/dev-guide/api-ref.md

 The response code will be `200` if successful.

+#### Trigger Channel

+'GET /channels/trigger/:channelId'

+where ':channelId' is the '_id' property of the channel to manually trigger.

 ### Clients resource

 Other system that send request for the OpenHIM to forward.